Amory Grant: Amory after the grant

-Amory Grant in the 20th Century
+20th Century

 In 1988 the Amory Grant was a prize winning project in a nationwide history competition organised by the Irish Times.
-The project won the Lord Mayor’s Millennium Award for a project on Dublin and also the Dublin City Libraries’ Award for Best Project on Dublin.
+The project won the Lord Mayor's Millennium Award for a project on Dublin and also the Dublin City Libraries’ Award for Best Project on Dublin.
 The project was submitted by Linda Dolan, Linda Doyle, Denise Memery and Bernadette Roe from Rosary College, Edenmore, Dublin.